getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/index.md

 ### More options

 This SDK is based on our browser JavaScript.
-That means that all function available for JavaScript are also available in this SDK.
+That means that all functions available for JavaScript are also available in this SDK.
 For more examples:
 - [Adding Context]({%- link _documentation/platforms/javascript/index.md -%}#adding-context)
 - [JavaScript Advanced Usage]({%- link _documentation/platforms/javascript/index.md -%}#advanced-usage)